Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Optimize your environment after migration

 Optimization is the last phase of your migration.
-In this phase, you iterate on optimization tasks until your environment meets your optimization requirements.
-The steps of this iteration are as follows:
+In this phase, you iterate on optimization tasks until your target environment meets your optimization requirements.
+The steps of each iteration are as follows:

-1. Assess your current environment and your teams.
+1. Assess your current environment, teams, and optimization loop.

 2. Establish your optimization requirements and goals.